Amazon's gloomy holiday forecast misses estimates, shares fall 7%

 Shares fell 7%, as revenue growth for the company's lucrative cloud computing business also slowed down in the third quarter, missing analysts' estimates.
-Amazon beat expectations on overall third-quarter revenue, posting sales up 24% to $70 billion.
+Amazon beat expectations on overall third-quarter revenue, posting sales up 24% to $70 billion (£54.45 billion).

 The news underscores the big investment Amazon is making to cut delivery times to one day for its Prime loyalty members, a way to outmaneuver rivals such as Walmart Inc that have marketed two-day shipping without subscription fees.